My Favorite Hostess Gifts

 Finally, just think about what matters to your host - of course, probably what matters the most is YOU.

-Are you pressed for time and have to get on the road?
 Make it intentional - during the weekend, look around and notice what might make your host happy, or would fit perfectly on that shelf in the dining room, or would make her life easier.
 Then, simply send it after the visit with a note (handwritten, of course!)

 Kimberly Sundt